kodeplusdev/kandy-drupal/readme.md

         title = "My Status"]
 [/kandyStatus]
   ```
-**Kandy Adress Book**: make an address book component which list all friend in your contact.
+**Kandy Address Book**: make an address book component which list all friend in your contact.
 ```sh
 [kandyAddressBook
         class = "myAddressBookStyle"